-The Writing Center provides free writing tutorial and consultation services for students, faculty, and staff.
+The Writing Center provides writing tutorial and consultation services for students, faculty, and staff at no cost.
 The Writing Center instructors can assist with general writing needs on most types of documents.
 Assistance is available on a one-time, occasional, or regular basis. https://lib.vt.edu/spaces/writing-center